app-generator/tutorial-flask-app/README.md

 :point_right: During this tutorial we've learned a few basic things:

-- What is Flask anf how to install it
+- What is Flask and how to install it
 - We've code a super simple app
 - We've seen the application running in the browser